Freight Shipping from Fayetteville to New Orleans

 How much does it cost to ship freight from Fayetteville to New Orleans?

-Full truckload (FTL) rates from Fayetteville, AR to New Orleans, LA currently range from $1,357-$1,672 for a standard dry van load over the 631-mile route.
+Full truckload (FTL) rates from Fayetteville, AR to New Orleans, LA currently range $1,357-$1,672 (roughly $2.15-$2.67 per mile over 631 miles).
 LTL shipments typically cost $547-$936 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fayetteville to New Orleans?

-Standard FTL transit from Fayetteville to New Orleans is approximately 11 hrs by truck over 631 miles.
+Standard FTL transit from Fayetteville to New Orleans is approximately 11 hrs by truck over 631 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via J.B.
+Hunt Intermodal Hub (Lowell) to NS New Orleans Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Fayetteville to New Orleans freight?